nthomson-pivotal/workshop-toolkit-sample/WELCOME.md

 This workspace has:
 - Java 8 installed
-- The Spring Music sample application cloned
+- The Spring Pet Clinic sample application cloned
 - CF CLI logged in to your own dedicated space

 First, open a terminal via the menu and check out the CF target you're logged in to: